 17. MISUSE OF STATISTICS: Some examples: Average results are reported, but not the amount of variation around the averages.
 A percent or fraction is presented, but not the sample size as in "9 out of 10 dentists recommend...".
 Absolute and proportional quantities are mixed as in "3,400 more robberies occurred in our town last year, whereas other cities hand an increase of less than one percent".
 Graphs are used that, by chopping off part of the scale or using unusual units or no scale, distort the appearance of the result.
 Results are reported with misleading precision.
 For example, representing 13 out of 19 students as 68.42105 percent.

-people don't want war.
-But after all, it's the leaders
+course the people don't want war.
+But after all, it's

 -- Herman Goering at the Nuremberg trials (http://www.snopes.com/quotes/goering.htm)